simolus3/drift/sqlparser/README.md

 resolvedColumns.map((c) => context.typeOf(c).type.type) // int, text, int, text, int, int
 ```

+## Limitations
+- For now, only `SELECT` and `DELETE` expressions are implemented, `UPDATE` and `INSERT` will follow
+  soon.
+- Windowing is not supported yet
+- Common table expressions and compound select statements `UNION` / `INTERSECT` are not supported
+  and probably won't be in the near future.

 ## Thanks
 - To [Bob Nystrom](https://github.com/munificent) for his amazing ["Crafting Interpreters"](https://craftinginterpreters.com/)
   book, which was incredibly helpful when writing the parser.
-- All authors of [SQLDelight](https://github.com/square/sqldelight).
+- To the authors of [SQLDelight](https://github.com/square/sqldelight).
 This library uses their algorithm
   for type inference.